wvenialbo/CVIP-Operator/docs/examples.md

     };

+Note that I defined one constructor taking all the required parameters and two overloads of the `:::cpp padding_predicate::reset()` method, one for updating the number of pixels to expand each side of the image, and other to update the value to be assigned to the added pixels.
 The `:::cpp m_border` member array stores the padding size for the top, right, bottom, and left sides.
 The `m_value` member stores the pixel value to initialize the padding pixels.

     :::cpp
     padding_predicate::padding_predicate(int const t, int const r, int const b, int const l,